Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 - Custom city database is sourced from simplemaps (simplemaps.com/data/world-cities) under the CC Attribution 4.0 license.
 - Border data is sourced from Natural Earth (www.naturalearthdata.com).
 - Thank you to StuTozer/ElectrikKar for allowing us to integrate his Touchscreen Restyled Mod.
-- This mod uses the Roboto font (designed by Christian Robertson), licensed under Apache 2.0.
+- This mod uses the Roboto family of fonts (designed by Christian Robertson), licensed under Apache 2.0.
 - This mod uses the d3-array, d3-geo, and topojson libraries.